noefernandes/b2bit-app/README.md

 ![gif3](https://github.com/noefernandes/b2bit-app/assets/36737390/9dad4d2a-dc9f-4da8-850f-d6922d720cf4)

 ### 4. As a user, I want to have a home page with my profile, so I can see my personal info
-The following gif shows the user page with all user information displayed.
+The following gif shows the user page with all user informations displayed.
 Also you can see that the tokens were registered after the login.

 ![gif4](https://github.com/noefernandes/b2bit-app/assets/36737390/ea060449-9e28-47f7-8d5b-8c79bebc5e91)